 Doctor of Ministry

 The Doctor of Ministry is an advanced professional program for those already successfully engaged in Christian ministry.
 The program is designed to enhance professional competence in the practice of ministry to provide opportunity for the renewal of the minister’s personal and spiritual life and to stimulate growth in ministry.
-As an in-service professional ministry development program, the minister is able to remain in full-time ministry while engaged in this learning process.
-The Doctor of Ministry is not a research program, but it does require demonstration of critical thought and the highest academic standards.

 The culmination of the Doctor of Ministry program is the Doctor of Ministry Capstone Project through which the student makes an important and needed contribution to Christian ministry in the Church.